 Keep everyday cleaning supplies on hand for the interior and other cleanup tasks.
 Bring buckets, rubber gloves, scrubbers, magic erasers and everyday cleaners like window spray and all-purpose cleaner.

 Step by Step Cleaning Guide

 Close all of the doors and windows to your RV to keep water from penetrating to the interior.
+Everyone has forgotten this at one point or another - I can guarantee that that is not a mistake that many people make twice!
 Start washing your RV by spraying the whole thing top to bottom, including the undercarriage.

 Depending on how it’s constructed, your RV body may be more susceptible to damage so avoid using anything more powerful than a garden hose.
 Use the spray attachment to adjust the power to an effective level.
 The soft mitts and brushes you should have on hand are what remove dirt from your RV that the sprayer cannot take off.

 If you feel like power washing, research your RV and refer to the manual to see if this is recommended.
 Power washing may not damage the body but it can damage decals and critical seals around vents and ports.

 Step 2 in the Washing Process: Wash the Roof